 As a counsellor I have supported people, in both short and long term therapy, often dealing with complex issues affecting their mental health and well being.

 I have received a lot of very positive feedback from clients [particularly young people], colleagues and supervisors.
-I work in private practise in the Calder Valley offering counselling to people in West Yorkshire and Lancashire and on line using Zoom.
+I work in private practise in the Calder Valley offering counselling to people in West Yorkshire and Lancashire.

 I was the manager of The Market Place – a young people's mental health charity in Leeds - for 14 years.
 Ensuring that young people who used the service had real opportunities to influence the organisation, how it was run and the way it developed, which I think is very important.
 I am committed to working towards improving mental health services for young people.